 Plastic-jin:

 At Plastic-jin we do everything related to plastic.
 We have two main endeavors we do at Kinjin.
 First, we host the creative evening, where you can pursue any creative outlet, such as drawing, sewing or building plastic model kits such as Gunpla.
-Plastic-jin is committed to help you in your plastic model adventures, we have various tools and knowledge available for everyone to use.
-Plastic-jin was originally made just for plastic models, but it soon became apparent that there is also a need to ship plastic models over from Japan.
-So we also provide a buying and importing service for all kinds of Japanese goods.
-Although the core of the jin is still plastic models, our importing service can be used for (almost) anything.
+Plastic-jin is committed to helping you in your plastic model adventures, we have various tools and knowledge available for everyone to use.

 Promo-jin: